Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 When interacting with users through social media, remember that these are real people on the other end who want to feel connected to your brand.
 That said, the key to remaining in close contact with your consumers is consistency.

 Not to mention how, in an instantly gratifying and fast-evolving digital economy, staying out of the limelight even for a day or two can cost you valuable traffic.
-So, connect with your audience with a daily post or daily content on popular social media platforms, such as Twitter and Facebook.
+So, connect with your audience with a daily post or content on popular social media platforms, such as Twitter and Facebook.

 One of the most extraordinary things about social media is that you don’t need to work from an office.
 Indeed, this highly adaptable form of marketing is a remote worker’s dream as you can express your brand’s message on the go — it’s convenient but effective.